HKStudio011/Demo-My-Map-Maui/README.md

 # Demo-My-Map-Maui
+# Android
 **Get a Google Maps API key**
-To use the [Map](https://learn.microsoft.com/en-us/dotnet/api/microsoft.maui.controls.maps.map) control on Android you must generate an API key, which will be consumed by the Google Maps SDK on which the Map control relies on Android.
-To do this, follow the instructions in Set up in the Google Cloud Console and Use API Keys on developers.google.com.
+To use the [Map](https://learn.microsoft.com/en-us/dotnet/api/microsoft.maui.controls.maps.map) control on Android you must generate an API key, which will be consumed by the [Google Maps SDK](https://developers.google.com/maps/documentation/android/) on which the [Map](https://learn.microsoft.com/en-us/dotnet/api/microsoft.maui.controls.maps.map) control relies on Android.
+To do this, follow the instructions in [Set up in the Google Cloud Console](https://developers.google.com/maps/documentation/android-sdk/cloud-setup) and [Use API Keys](https://developers.google.com/maps/documentation/android-sdk/get-api-key) on developers.google.com.

 Once you've obtained an API key it must be added within the <application> element of your Platforms/Android/AndroidManifest.xml file, by specifying it as the value of the com.google.android.geo.API_KEY metadata: